 Supporting Local Economies

 By choosing KCTE, you contribute directly to the local economy.
-We employ local guides, porters, and staff, and part of our proceeds goes towards community projects that help preserve the cultural heritage and improve the livelihoods of the local people.
+We employ local guides, porters, and staff, and part of our proceeds goes towards that help preserve the cultural heritage and improve the livelihoods of the local people.

 Environmentally Conscious Treks